Skip to main content

 How to Book

-Request a quote below and we will send a quote for you in 5 business days over email.
-Once confirmed, we will send you an invoice that you can organise payment through your school via direct deposit, cheque or credit card.
+Request a quote below and we will send a quote for you–within 5 business days via email.
+We will send you an invoice once confirmed.
+Payment can be made through your school via direct deposit, cheque, or credit card.
+A 20% deposit is required to hold your booking.

 We understand that final attendance numbers can vary.
-Changes to your booking can be made no later than 8 weeks prior to the first performance date by emailing schools@sydneysymphony.com or calling (02) 8215 4600.
+Changes to your booking can be made no later than 5 working days prior to the first performance date by emailing schools@sydneysymphony.com or calling (02) 8215 4600.

 GET A QUOTE